lorenzopapa5/QNN4EO_IGRASS2021_updated/README.md

 We update the IGRAS2021 code in order to work with more recent PyTorch libraries.
 Moreover, a Docker image is provided. (from [lorenzopapa5](https://github.com/lorenzopapa5))

-To execute a main file within a Docker container, use the following pseudocode to set up paths and options as needed:
+To execute a main file (no need to follow Installation procedure) within a Docker container, use the following pseudocode to set up paths and options as needed:

 ```bash
 docker run \